offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 An SVG outline can be placed on an object, extruded from an object, indented on to an object, or placed as a standalone extruded object on its own.

 To generate a standalone SVG outline, right-click on to empty space (not on an object) to open the context-menu and navigate to **Add Primitive** → **SVG**.
-In the pop-up dialog that show up, select an SVG file.
-The selected SVG will show up in the 3D viewport as as slightly extruded (Z-scale to adjust the extrusion).
+In the pop-up dialog that shows up, select an SVG file.
+The selected SVG will show up in the 3D viewport as slightly extruded (Z-scale to adjust the extrusion).

 To place an SVG outline on an object, right-click on an object to open the context-menu and navigate to **Add Primitive** → **SVG**.
-In the pop-up dialog that show up, select an SVG file.
-The selected SVG will show up in the 3D viewport as as slightly extruded (Z-scale to adjust the extrusion).
+In the pop-up dialog that shows up, select an SVG file.
+The selected SVG will show up in the 3D viewport as slightly extruded (Z-scale to adjust the extrusion).
 The SVG wil show up on the object along with a pop-up where and how the SVG placed on the object can be changed.

 ![Bambu Studio Prepare screen icon on object parameters](bambu_studio_prepare_icon_on_model_parameters.png)